nigef/NetworkNodes/README.md

 - Interestingly [the nRF24L01 can be used to broadcase BLE](http://hackaday.com/2013/09/21/sending-data-over-bluetooth-low-energy-with-a-cheap-nrf24l01-module/) because both use the same protocol
 - Theres also the low energy [ANT™ protocol](https://www.nordicsemi.com/eng/Products/ANT)
 - The alternative, obvious protocol choice is the [WiFi/IEEE-802.11](https://en.wikipedia.org/wiki/IEEE_802.11) protocol used with LAN... which is relatively very high power, high bandwidth, and depends on local network uptime.
 (This WiFi protocol may not be the best suited choice?)
-- Also note, [Noric semi](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy) makes so many different modules for: BLE, ANT, 2.4 GHZ RF, SUB 1-GHZ RF, ...
+- Also note, [Nordic semi](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy) makes so many different modules for: BLE, ANT, 2.4 GHZ RF, SUB 1-GHZ RF, ...

 <p align="center">
     <img src="https://github.com/nigef/NetworkNodes/blob/master/images/NRF24L01.png" width="200">